ICC4103-202010-WebTech/course-project-naespinola-kjara-1/README.md

 The delete operation (comments, events, organizations).

-System Administration
+System Administration:
-(a) Perform CRUD operations on Users.
-(b) Perform CRUD operations on Organizations.
-(c) Perform CRUD operations on Events.
-(d) Perform CRUD operations on Event comments.
+- Perform create of Event and Event comments

 User Administration
-(a) New user.
 (b) View user details.
 i.
 Last access. ii.
 User role.
-(c) Edit User.
+(c) Edit User. (user can edit himself)
-(d) Delete user.
+(d) Delete user. (you can delete through a user's password change)

 We used Factory Bot and FFaker to create data automatically, but we were never able to prove that this actually worked, because it threw us the error "NoMethodError: undefined method` create_list 'for main: Object "when we used the rake db: populate_fake_data command.
 But you can see the file test/factories.rb and lib/tasks/model_queries.rake that contains what we did about this.`